 Please consult your operating system documentation if you need help setting file permissions or modifying your PATH environment variable.

 If you do not see a prebuilt binary for the desired edition, operating system, and architecture, install Hugo using one of the methods described below.

-Snap is a free and open source package manager for Linux.
-Available for most distributions, Snap packages are simple to install and are automatically updated.
-This will install the extended edition of Hugo:
+Snap is a free and open-source package manager for Linux.
+Available for most distributions, snap packages are simple to install and are automatically updated.

 The install directory is controlled by the GOPATH and GOBIN environment variables.
 If GOBIN is set, binaries are installed to that directory.
 If GOPATH is set, binaries are installed to the bin subdirectory of the first directory in the GOPATH list.
 Otherwise, binaries are installed to the bin subdirectory of the default GOPATH ($HOME/go or %USERPROFILE%\go).